Skip to main content

 I think you can already hear in my report how much we enjoyed the weekend and how varied the activities were.
 If I had to name one highlight, I'd really find that hard.
 Not only the Skateline, but also the cinema in the barn, the Pistenbock, and of course the sunrise on the Piz Martegnas were once-in-a-lifetime experiences.
 We can definitely highly recommend the region for families, and can well imagine coming back in summer too.

 That was a wonderful close to the winter season in any case, and now we're slowly but surely ready for spring.
+You can find more winter and day-trip ideas for families in our report on a snowy weekend in Melchsee-Frutt, our ski weekend in the Zillertal, and our report on a weekend in Lucerne.

 Love, Verena